 If you are standing up on a Spin® bike, you will burn more calories, but if you plan to sit, either an upright bike or a Spin® bike will burn the same number of calories.

-Choosing the proper exercise or Spin® bike can be difficult, and the market is saturated with different brands.
+Choosing an exercise that will mimic a spin class can be difficult, and the market is saturated with different brands.
 Here is a list of some of our favourite brands to choose from.
-Each of these brands caters to regular exercise bikes and Spin® bikes:

 Hit Fitness are an Irish supplier exclusive to McSport.
 Founded in 2016, while they are relatively young, they are already making quality equipment.
 They have the extremely popular G bike series, which has four different Spin® bikes to choose from.
 Each one comes with a flywheel with weights between 13-20kg.